Is my organisation eligible?

 - You have the backing and support of your organisation or group at the highest level

-- You and at least one other representative could co-develop with Hub Cymru Africa a joint activity plan to implement over the next year to achieve your goal
+- You and at least one other representative could co-develop with Hub Cymru Africa a joint activity plan to implement over the next year to achieve your goal.
+We encourage you to involve a representative of your African partner organisation throughout the course if possible.

 - You are committed to working together on a month-by-month basis over a year to achieve your goal(s), whether that’s attending conferences, training or co-producing through virtual meetings with your mentor]